 - NEW!
 The Town of Holyrood has installed a drop-box located to the right of the main door.

-Households may now choose to spend time with one other household.
+Your double bubble may now choose to spend time with up to 6 more people.

-- You should not have close contact (within 2 metres) with anyone outside your two-household bubble.
+- You should not have close contact (within 2 metres) with anyone outside your extended bubble.

 - Follow Public Health Guidance for All Alert Levels.

-- Stay at home as much as possible, except to get essentials like groceries and medications.
+- People can move about more.
+Those at higher risk of complications due to COVID-19 should stay at home as much as possible, except to get essentials like groceries and medications.

 - If you have COVID-19 symptoms, contact 811.